CHOOSE YOUR ARS NETWORK LOCATION

 Should I Replace My Furnace If My Ignitor Stops Working?

 It is common for an ignitor to go bad in most furnace types.
-This can be very frustrating because this may require furnace repair technicians to come out and fix, which could cost you big bucks.
-It depends on the age of your furnace and how frequently you've had to make furnace repairs to determine whether a new furnace installation is in order.
+This can be very frustrating because this may require furnace repair technicians to come out and fix, which could cost you.
+It depends on the age of your furnace and how frequently you’ve had to make furnace repairs to determine whether a new furnace installation is in order.

-There is no definitive answer, of course, but a reasonable general guide might be 10-20 years, depending on regular maintenance and usage history.
-Once it's been decided that repair isn't an option, you should find out everything there is to know about all of your choices, the benefits and drawbacks of each, and most importantly that your new heating system is installed by experts who are trained.
+There is no definitive answer, of course, but a reasonable general estimate is about 10 years, depending on regular maintenance and usage history.
+Once it’s been decided that repair isn’t an option, you should find out everything there is to know about all of your choices, the benefits and drawbacks of each, and most importantly that your new heating system is installed by experts who are trained.

 Fix Your Electronic Furnace Ignition With ARS/Rescue Rooter